A Shopify app that allows merchants to overlay a live stream video, live chat, and featured products directly on their online store.

 Before Shopify merchants were able to host live events on their online store, they needed to create their event first.
 This was handled by our Create Event flow.
 Earlier iterations of this flow were clunky, had large amounts of unhelpful text, and high rates of user drop-off.

-After conducting quantitative testing to identify weaknesses in the previous flow, I was able to build the newer iteration, shown above, which provided a more streamlined experience.
+After conducting quantitative testing to identify weaknesses in the previous flow, I was able to build the newer iteration, shown below, which provided a more streamlined experience.

 Our earlier iterations of Shop Studio Live required that merchants install a third party app before they could stream online.
 This was communicated to merchants during the standard event flow.
 User testing showed that this was a major drop-off point for many new users due to how technical this step was.